jensettl/LaTex-Resume-Template/README.md

 - The output PDF file will be generated in the same directory
 - Modify the content to suit your needs, and rebuild the PDF file

-## Copyright

-You are free to use, modify, and distribute this template as you see fit.
-If you find this template useful, please consider giving me credit by linking to my [GitHub](https://github.com/jensettl/LaTex-Resume-Template)